jnozzi/cocoadev.com/markdown/ExtendsIsEvil.md

 **Argument:** You are just as likely to break a subclass as you are any other class which uses that method.
 A class that delegates the work over to another class is just as fragile as the subclass.
 This is assuming the subclass supports all functionality provided by the superclass.

 What about @protected methods and instance variables?
 The subclass could have coupled to them but a delegating class cannot.
-(NB protection only applies to Ivars in General/ObjC)
+(NB protection only applies to Ivars in ObjC)

 *You're right, this argument doesn't apply for protected methods and instance variables - only to private and public.*